d-mittal/d-mittal.github.io/_pages/about.md

 Hi, I’m Dhruv — a physicist-turned-computational-social-scientist trying to make sense of how people behave, decide, and occasionally surprise us all.
 I started off in the lab, experimenting with collectives of atoms and molecules.
 These days, I study collectives of people — modeling how ideas spread, norms shift, and societies (sometimes) change for the better.

-I’m currently doing my PhD at the University of Amsterdam, blending agent-based modeling, network science, and behavioral economics to explore how individual quirks scale up to social patterns.
+I’m currently doing my PhD at the <a href='https://www.uva.nl/en/profile/m/i/d.mittal/d.mittal.html'>University of Amsterdam</a>, blending agent-based modeling, network science, and behavioral economics to explore how individual quirks scale up to social patterns.
 My research is driven by a big-picture question:

 ***How can societal change bring us back into balance with the ecological systems we depend on?***